-St. James Academy’s Homecoming is coming up the week of September 26, and we are so excited to celebrate this event with them!
-The Homecoming Dance will be held at St. James Academy on Saturday, October 1, from 8-11 p.m.
+St. James Academy’s Homecoming is coming up the week of October 2-7, and we are so excited to celebrate this event with our students!
+The Homecoming Dance will be held at St. James Academy on Saturday, October 7, from 8-11 p.m. in the Dining Hall.
 Students must arrive before 9:30 and cannot leave before 10:30.
-Tickets will be available soon electronically and made available to students through email and on the SJA website.
-The theme chosen by our Senior Leaders is “I Need a Hero.”
+Tickets are available for purchase through SJA’s Ticketing webpage.
+This dance is open to seniors, juniors, and sophomores.
+Outside guests are permitted.
+All outside guests must be registered in advance by submitting the Outside Guest Form to Mrs. Bomhoff in the Activities Office (forms are available when you purchase tickets online).
+The theme chosen by our Senior Leaders is “Dancing through the Decades.”
+For more information about the Spirit Week please click here.
 The purpose of this letter is to raise parent awareness and involvement in our leadership’s focus on this celebration aligned with our mission.

-Our administration has often referred to the privilege of partnering with parents to get kids through high school, and that includes integrity-filled events like Homecoming as well as our other social events.
-During the school day, we’re addressing implementation of our uniform policies as it reflects our Catholic mission.
+Our administration has often referred to the privilege of partnering with parents to get kids through high school, and that includes integrity-filled events like Homecoming as well as the Afterball Dance and Prom.
+During the school day, we’re addressing implementation of our uniform policies as they reflect our Catholic mission.
 We’re also reinforcing behavior and attire policies at school events, especially dances.

 To our parents of Female Students: Your daughter is probably already considering what to wear to Homecoming.
 We want to partner with you to ensure your daughter is dressed appropriately.
 It’s not easy with today’s styles, we know!
 Your oversight and diligence will pay off.
 See the handbook to review the standards.
 Most importantly, it states,